Sleepy Hollow Hall

 Sleepy Hollow Hall is a historic home located in West Whiteland Township, Chester County, Pennsylvania.
-It is a two-story, five bay, "L"-shaped Federal style dwelling.
-The oldest section dates to 1717 and is a 20 foot by 19 foot section at the end of the ell.
+It is a two-story, five-bay, L-shaped Federal style dwelling.
+The oldest section dates to 1717 and is a 20-by-19-foot section at the end of the ell.
 The main section was built between 1810 and 1820.

 It was listed on the National Register of Historic Places in 1984.